 Outside of his career as a McGill professor, Harrington enjoys riding his bike, playing guitar and banjo, and eating poutine.

-Assistant Professor Yann le Polain de Waroux, Department of Geology & the Institute for the Study of International Development
+Assistant Professor Yann le Polain de Waroux, Department of Geography & the Institute for the Study of International Development

 Unique among the other professors, Yann le Polain de Waroux is a joint professor for both the Geography Department in the Faculty of Science and the Institute for the Study of International Development in the Faculty of Arts.